2013–14 Swiss Cup: Quarter-finals

 The winners of Round 3 played in the Quarter-finals, there was no home advantage granted in the draw.
 FC Le Mont, from the third tier of Swiss football, were the lowest-ranked team in this round.

 Semi-finals

 Final

+The two winners of the semi-finals played against each other in the final, which was held on 21 April 2014 in the Stade de Suisse in Bern, with the winner of the first semi-final was to be treated as home team.
+Zürich beat Thun 5–4 in the penalty shoot-out following a goalless draw in the first semi-final and Basel beat Luzern 1–0 in the second semi-final.